phonon/blender-vintagestory-json/README.md

 Known Issues (TODO):
 ---------------------------------------
-- Cannot properly export animations after rotating model 90 deg
-- UV export of a cube converted into a plane by scaling a dimension to 0 (e.g. single plane, such as for hair) does not work
+- UV export of a cube converted into a plane by scaling a dimension to 0 (e.g. single plane, such as for hair) does not work, need special case for uv
+- Cannot properly export animations after rotating model 90 deg (need to carry and apply 90 deg rotations)
+- Will not export bone with no child cubes (need to insert dummy cube)